-- Operational benchmarking and analytical capability - ► Ability to source off-market transactions and close with certainty - Large, branded portfolio allows us to leverage relationships with operators and implement broad changes efficiently
+- Operational benchmarking and analytical capability - Ability to source off-market transactions and close with certainty - Large, branded portfolio allows us to leverage relationships with operators and implement broad changes efficiently

-- A securities rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time.
-Credit ratings are subject to change depending on financial and other factors. - Host leverage ratio is calculated using Host's credit facility definition.
+- 1) A securities rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time.
+Credit ratings are subject to change depending on financial and other factors. - 2) Host leverage ratio is calculated using Host's credit facility definition.
 Leverage ratio using GAAP metrics at December 31, 2019, was 4.1x.
-See Reconciliations and Supplemental Information for reconciliation of the credit facility

-No market accounts for more than 13% of 2022 hotel net income.
+See Reconciliations and Supplemental Information for reconciliation of the credit facility leverage to GAAP leverage ratio. - 3) No market accounts for more than 13% of 2022 hotel net income.
 See Reconciliations & Supplemental Information for reconciliations of net income to EBITDA.